davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 27-AUG-2018
 * DataCamp_Insights_v003_c captures Fundamentals of Bayesian Analysis in R - Chapter 2 (How Does Bayesian Inference Work?) - notes
+* DataCamp_Insights_v003_c captures Fundamentals of Bayesian Analysis in R - Chapter 2 (How Does Bayesian Inference Work?) - code